json-schema-org/blog/pages/posts/postman-case-study.md

 ## Postman and JSON Schema

-With JSON Schema being a crucial component of the Postman API Platform and the API ecosystem, we are honored to be supporting the JSON Schema organization as part of the [OpenJS foundation](https://json-schema.org/blog/posts/json-schema-joins-the-openjsf) by bringing aboard some of its passionate core contributors---[Ben Hutton](https://blog.postman.com/ben-hutton-joins-postman-to-lead-json-schema-strategy/), Greg Dennis, Jason Desrosiers, and Julian Berman---as Postmanauts.
+With JSON Schema being a crucial component of the Postman API Platform and the API ecosystem, we are honored to be supporting the JSON Schema organization as part of the [OpenJS foundation](https://json-schema.org/blog/posts/json-schema-joins-the-openjsf) by bringing aboard some of its passionate core contributors - [Ben Hutton](https://blog.postman.com/ben-hutton-joins-postman-to-lead-json-schema-strategy/), Greg Dennis, Jason Desrosiers, and Julian Berman - as Postmanauts.
 We can't know everything about what the future might hold, but we are certain that the future of APIs involves JSON Schema.